-For enhanced comparability across institutions, numbers disclosed in this financial report show ES-based measures scaled up to a 10-trading-day horizon.
-The market risk methodology considers the three-month swap curve as the main interest rate risk factor and the other factors as basis spread risk factors.
-60 The total ES (95 per cent confidence level over a 10-day trading horizon) of the Bank's Treasury portfolio, including basis spread risks, stood at €42.2 million at 31 December 2020 (2019: €22.2 million) with an average ES over the year of €25.5 million (2019: €17.5 million).
-This increase is attributable to increased cross-currency basis risk arising in Treasury's synthetic funding of the Bank's local currency loan investments.
-Interest rate option exposure remained modest throughout the year with option ES at €0.5 million at year-end (2019: €0.1 million), having peaked at €1.3 million during the year (2019: €2.0 million).
-The specific contribution from foreign exchange risk to the overall ES stood at €2.4 million at year-end (2019: €0.8 million).
-As in previous years, this contribution was small throughout 2020 and never exceeded €2.5 million (2019: €1.5 million).
+For enhanced comparability across institutions, the numbers disclosed in this financial report show ES-based measures scaled up to a 10-trading-day horizon.
+The market risk methodology considers the three-month swap curve as the main interest rate risk factor and the other factors as basis spread risk factors.60 The total ES (95 per cent confidence level over a 10-day trading horizon) of the Bank's Treasury portfolio, including basis spread risks, stood at €24.4 million at 31 December 2021 (2020: €42.2 million) with an average ES over the year of €35.3 million (2020: €25.5 million).
+The cross-currency basis risk arising in Treasury's synthetic funding of the Bank's local currency loan investments represents the major market driver.
+Interest rate option exposure remained modest throughout the year with option ES at €0.2 million at year-end (2020: €0.5 million), having peaked at €1.8 million during the year (2020: €1.3 million).
+The specific contribution from foreign exchange risk to the overall ES stood at €2.0 million at year-end (2020: €2.4 million).
+As in previous years, this contribution was small throughout 2021 and never exceeded €3.5 million (2020: €2.5 million).